Create a change management strategy for Microsoft Teams

 Measure and share success

 On your project team should be IT administrators from your organization.
-These individuals will have access to the Office 365 Microsoft Teams usage reports that are built into the Office 365 Admin portal experience.
+These individuals will have access to the Office 365 Microsoft Teams usage reports that are built into the Microsoft 365 admin center experience.
 This information can show the usage of Microsoft Teams in your company.
 We also recommend getting feedback directly from your users about their experience of Teams and additional ideas they have for use.
 Sharing these real world examples from within your own company is extremely valuable to landing sustained change over time with your user community.

-Learn more about the Microsoft Teams usage reports in the Office 365 Admin portal here
+Learn more about the Microsoft Teams usage reports in the Microsoft 365 admin center here

 Use your public team or Yammer community to gather usage insights.
 Share them using a #TeamsStories tag for easy retrieval.
 Share a #TeamsStory per month on your intranet to highlight employees who are embracing the change to increase productivity and collaboration in your environment.

 Driving change in an organization is an ongoing activity, not an event.
 Your kick-off meeting is only the beginning of empowering people to collaborate more effectively.
 It's important to plan moments in this journey that highlight your successes, introduce new features, and connect with your overall Office 365 service strategy - which your IT department will craft.
 Ensuring that your users are engaged rather than overwhelmed will reduce their change fatigue and support them in letting go of old habits - such as emailing attachments - to embrace something new, such as storing documents in the cloud.

 Share your questions about service adoption of Teams and Office 365 in the Driving Adoption community on the Microsoft Technical Community site.
 We always want to hear from you and help you in your adoption journey.